Octavian2319/TaskManager/README.md

 # ⚙️ Prerequisites

-- Java Magic: Make sure you have Java Development Kit (JDK) installed (version X.X or higher).
+- Java Magic: Make sure you have Java Development Kit
 - JavaFX Charm: JavaFX library is needed for our elegant user interface.